yugabyte/rust-postgres/README.md

 In the cluster-aware connection load balancing, connections are distributed across all the tservers in the cluster, irrespective of their placements.

-To enable the cluster-aware connection load balancing, provide the parameter `load_balance` set to true as `load_balance=true` in the connection url.
+To enable the cluster-aware connection load balancing, provide the parameter `load_balance` set to any (alias of true) as `load_balance=any` in the connection url.

 ```
-"postgresql://127.0.0.1:5433/yugabyte?user=yugabyte&password=yugabyte&load_balance=true"
+"postgresql://127.0.0.1:5433/yugabyte?user=yugabyte&password=yugabyte&load_balance=any"
 ```

 With this parameter specified in the url, the driver will fetch and maintain the list of tservers from the given endpoint (`127.0.0.1` in above example) available in the YugabyteDB cluster and distribute the connections equally across them.